 You’ll then complete the other compulsory modules in second year (Land Law, Tort Law, EU Law and Equity & Trusts).

 Law modules aren’t easy, and getting your head around statutes and cases is hard enough.
-However difficult or boring you may find contract law, every student has to study it, and you won’t be on your own in your loathing of some law topics.
+However difficult or boring you may find contract law, everyone has to study it—you won’t be on your own in your loathing of some law topics.

 How should I choose my other modules?